carlosjgsousa/carlosjgsousa.github.io/_posts/2020-03-21-becoming-a-design-manager.md

 ## 4. Having a strategy and a roadmap

 Having a vision gives you a direction, having a strategy and a roadmap gives you a way to get there.
 Your strategy needs to be inspiring, making sure everything step you take gets you and your team closer to the end game.
-I did my strategy using [OKRs framework](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/){: .color-change} these items needed to be actionable and measurable, this is important to define the success of each initiative, here’s just a few of them:
+I did my strategy using [OKRs framework](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/){: . } these items needed to be actionable and measurable, this is important to define the success of each initiative, here’s just a few of them:

 1. Deliver a design UI roadmap (To tackle that consistency issue we were having);
    * UI components are done and ready for dev;